^

 Treatment of arterial hypotension

-Non-drug treatment methods for arterial hypotension include normalization of the daily regimen, dynamic sports, massage, diet, diuretic herbs, physiotherapy, and psychological methods.
+Non-drug methods of treating arterial hypotension include normalizing the daily routine, engaging in dynamic sports, massage, diet, taking diuretic herbs, physiotherapy, and psychological methods.

 Treatment of arterial hypotension